eccenca/DataspaceConnector/QUICK_GUIDE_BROKER_CONNECTION.md

 The communication between the different IDS components is performed using a secure communication channel.
 To be able to either connect or transfer data between an IDS component one may request a trusted key to the IDS Consortium.
-To do so, you may contact
+To do so, you may contact:

+### Mobility Dataspace:

+Contact Gerd Brost (dataspaces.fraunhofer.de/de/software/identity_provider.html) by email adding URL of the connector, your company name and an email address, that is used to mail the certificate to.

 ## 2nd - Configuring an IDS Connector with a trusted key and Connector ID